rvm/rvm-site/content/packages.md

 # RVM Packages

-This functionality has been deprecated, however if you still need it - it is there.
+This functionality has been deprecated by `autolibs` which is now enabled by default, however if you still need it - it is there.

-Users should switch to `autolibs` which uses system package manager:

-    rvm autolibs enable

 ## Installing from source

-In some rare cases it might be required to install packages via `rvm pkg`, if unsure try `rvm autolibs enable` first.
+In some rare cases it might be required to install packages via `rvm pkg`, if unsure try installing ruby first.

 RVM can install required packages automatically via `autolibs`: